i2000s/en/_drafts/collective-paper-writing-powered-by-git.md

 It would be nice to let files always read by the latest version of JabRef (v3.x) for compatibility of formatting.
 In the mean time, following a few recommendations may help in decreasing the number changes if different software or versions of JabRef have to be used between collaborator.
 See [these database setting for JabRef](http://help.jabref.org/en/SharedBibFile), for example.
+Alternatively, there are some tools as illustrated on [Stackexchange](http://unix.stackexchange.com/questions/31266/how-to-sort-by-whatever-key-bibtex-entries-in-bib-file) to sort out bibtex entries if other bibliography management software like Mendeley is used.

 Cleaning up loose objects in Git repositories:
 =============================================